 I remember seeing the painting and even at that young age, I was intrigued by it.
-The detail all proved that this was painted by an exceptionally skilled painter.
+The detail proved that this was painted by an exceptionally skilled painter.
 But I was mostly touched by the level of human expression and relation that the painter was able to capture.
-It’s like you can almost see what the people were thinking.
-I spent many days scrolling through the book, looking through the pictures.
+You can almost see what the people were thinking.
+I spent many days scrolling through the book and looking through the pictures.
 And then one day I must have lost interest in the book and forgotten all about it, and this painting.

-That’s until a couple of weeks ago.
+That was until a couple of weeks ago.
 I was going through my WordPress feed, reading all the wonderful posts of the bloggers I follow.
 One of those posts was by art historian, writer, curator and researcher Esther Schreuder 1 .
-She posted a review of the’ Grote Suriname tentoonstelling’ (translated Great Suriname exhibition)1, where this painting called “De slavendans” (the slave dance) was also featured.
+She posted a review of the’ Grote Suriname tentoonstelling’ (translated Great Suriname exhibition)1, where this painting called “De slavendans” (The Slave dance) was also featured.
 And in the post she noted very important details about this painting that I had never been aware of.
 You see, this painting could actually be featuring enslaved people who participated in an 18th century slave revolt.

 And not just any revolt, since revolts in itself were relatively common in 18th century Suriname.
 No, it’s a painting featuring participants of a revolt of which the cause and the course of said revolt were one of the most extremely well documented in the history of the country.
 This through the preserved court testimonies of the actual witnesses and participants2.